eecs280staff/tutorials/docs/setup_xcode.md

 ## Prerequisites
 Xcode runs on macOS only.
 There are no other prerequisites for Xcode.

 This tutorial recommends command line tools.
-To install CLI tools, follow the [Windows command line tools tutorial](setup_macos.html).
+To install CLI tools, follow the [macOS command line tools tutorial](setup_macos.html).

 Next, we recommend our [Command line interface (CLI)](cli.html) tutorial.